donovanmagryta/dyad/README.md

 | JPG,PNG,GIF |        |         |      |        |

 ## Usage:
-*Fast forward interaction causes glitch in playback for YouTube videos.

 *On touchscreens, short tap outside of direct center of video to unmute and swap audio.

 *Place mouse cursor over a video to unmute and swap audio on non-touchscreen devices.

+### Bugs:

+*Fast forward interaction causes glitch in playback for YouTube videos.